nicolasloucheu/SampleAnalysis/README.md

 In the bash pipeline file, modify the fileds between "Modify those lines" and "Stop modifying".
 Set the "INPUT_FILE" variable name either to the .tar file containing the idats, the folder containing an idat folder with idats files, or a csv file with the cellular proportions of each sample.
 Also , you have to specify the platform used by changing the "PLATFORM" variable either to "450k" or "epic".
 You can also specify the normalization method used by specifying either "FunNorm" or "Quantiles for respectively functional normalization or quantile normalization.
+Finally, for each PCA done, you can choose wich principal components must be plotted.
+The input must be an integer between 1 and 6 (because there are 6 PCA variables, the 6 different cell types taken into account for the deconvolution).

 ## DATA AVAILABLE